lorenzo-tulli/pyDNEMD/README.md

 # pyDNEMD

-A Python package for running and analysing **Driven Non-Equilibrium MD (D-NEMD)** simulations with GROMACS.
+A Python package for running and analysing **Dynamical Non-Equilibrium MD (D-NEMD)** simulations with GROMACS.

 ## Installation